 Further, the exercise of asking these questions is itself a sound planning technique.
 By concentrating on how information will be used the study committee must give some thought to its long range planning process.
-For example, if a particular content area (such as intermarriage) is considered important, but there is no committee involved with intermarriage and no decisions will result, the study committee should point out the need for planning in this area at the same time that it commits itself to inclusion of the substantive area.
+For example, if a particular content area (such as intermarriage) is considered important, but there is no committee involved with intermarriage and no decisions will result, the study committee should point out the need for planning in this area at why the sample was collected in a parinclusion of the substantive area.